The 5 best AI apps for Zendesk ticket classification in 2026

 1. eesel AI

 eesel AI is a full AI platform that plugs directly into your help desk without making you change how you work.
-It's our top pick because it directly solves the biggest problems with other tools.
+It's a great choice because it complements Zendesk's core features perfectly.
 It learns from your entire history of past tickets, macros, and help articles to understand your business from the inside out.
-Its AI Triage product can automatically route, tag, and categorize tickets with spooky accuracy, and its simulation mode is a huge plus for rolling out automation without any anxiety.
+Its AI Triage product can automatically route, tag, and categorize tickets with high accuracy, and its simulation mode is a huge plus for rolling out automation with total confidence.

 -